-- → there is a greater risk of accidents (cooking pots upset, jostling, burns); - → the heat from the stoves is often unbearable; - → foodstuffs are temporarily kept on the floor before being used because there are not enough work surfaces; - finally, adequate ventilation is impossible, so kitchen staff are exposed to toxic fumes emanating from the stoves.
+- there is a greater risk of accidents (cooking pots upset, jostling, burns); - the heat from the stoves is often unbearable; - foodstuffs are temporarily kept on the floor before being used because there are not enough working surfaces; - finally, adequate ventilation is impossible, so kitchen staff are exposed to toxic fumes emanating from the stoves.

-Figure 76 shows an example of a properly ventilated kitchen and Figure 77 shows the distances to be observed for efficient operation.
+Figure 79 shows an example of a properly ventilated kitchen, and Figure 80 shows the distances to be observed.